Samsung/Tizen.NET/_posts/2019-12-16-Image-caching-with-FFImageloading.md

 FFImageLoading.Forms.Platform.CachedImageRenderer.Init(app);
 ```

-### Setup options on startup time
+### Set up options on startup time
- If you want to handle events from CachedImage object on your app code, you need to set `ExecuteCallbacksOnUIThread` property to `true`
+ If you want to handle events from `CachedImage` object on your app code, you need to set the `ExecuteCallbacksOnUIThread` property to `true`.
 ```cs
 protected override void OnCreate()
 {